What does Malachi 2:16 mean when God says, “I hate divorce”?Question: "What does Malachi 2:16 mean when God says, ‘I hate divorce’?"

 Jesus’ teaching on divorce is equally strong.
 The religious teachers asked Jesus, “Is it lawful to divorce one's wife for any cause?”
 (Matthew 19:3).
 Jesus answered, “Have you not read that he who created them from the beginning made them male and female, and said, ‘Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh’?
 So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate” (Matthew 19:4-6; cf. Genesis 2:24).
 Jesus then noted that the Law had allowed divorce only because people had a “hardness of heart” and were bent on doing what they wanted anyway.
 Divorce was never part of God’s original design (Matthew 19:8).

 Divorce was apparently rampant among Malachi’s Jewish audience.
 God’s response was, “So guard yourselves in your spirit, and do not be faithless” (Malachi 2:16b).
-What the people needed were a commitment to personal holiness and a steadfast fidelity to their spouses.
+What the people needed was a commitment to personal holiness and a steadfast fidelity to their spouses.

 God says, “I hate divorce,” not to hurt those already suffering from broken marriages but to reprimand unfaithful spouses.
 Verse 14 says, “The LORD was witness between you and the wife of your youth, to whom you have been faithless, though she is your companion and your wife by covenant.”
 The men had been unfaithful to their wives—likely, they were involved in adulterous relationships and divorcing their wives in order to remarry.
 God’s statement is not a condemnation of those hurt by divorce; rather, it is warning to adulterers who create situations leading to divorce.